FDA approved for more than 25 years

 • Aloe vera

-Consider this the cliff-notes, but you can learn more in our guides to the best oils for hair growth, saw palmetto for hair loss, and onion juice for hair growth.
+Consider this the Cliff Notes, but you can learn more in our guides to the best oils for hair growth, saw palmetto for hair loss, and onion juice for hair growth.

 Scalp Massage

-Not only is scalp massage relaxing, but one (very) small study on nine who performed scalp massage daily found an increase in hair count at 24 weeks.
+Not only is scalp massage relaxing, but one (very) small study on nine participants who performed scalp massage daily found an increase in hair count at 24 weeks.

 Microneedling

-For more tips, check out our guide to how to make hair grow faster.
-And if any of the hair loss medications caught your eye, connect with a licensed healthcare provider online through our platform to learn more about the right treatments to set you on your path to healthy hair.
+Think you might be dealing with hair loss?
+Connect with a licensed healthcare provider online through our platform to learn more about the right treatments to set you on your path to healthy hair.

-9 Sources
+11 Sources

-2. Asfour L, et al. (Updated 2024).
-Male Androgenetic Alopecia. https://www.ncbi.nlm.nih.gov/books/NBK278957/
+2. Asfour L, et al. Male androgenetic alopecia.
+(2024). https://www.ncbi.nlm.nih.gov/books/NBK278957/

 3. Chen L, et al. (2019).
-The efficacy and safety of finasteride combined with topical minoxidil for androgenetic alopecia.https://cdn.mednet.co.il/2012/05/the-efficacy-and-safety-of-finasterideminoxidil.pdf
+The efficacy and safety of finasteride combined with topical minoxidil for androgenetic alopecia. https://cdn.mednet.co.il/2012/05/the-efficacy-and-safety-of-finasterideminoxidil.pdf

 4. Dhurat R, et al. (2013).
 A randomized evaluator blinded study of effect of microneedling in androgenetic alopecia: A pilot study. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/